How risky is ‘gain of function’ research? Congress scrutinizes China.

 - Deep Read ( 9 Min. )

-Debate over so-called gain of function experiments – which can involve manipulating pathogens in ways that could make them more dangerous – was once largely confined to scientific journals and advisory boards.
+Debate over so-called gain-of-function experiments – which can involve manipulating pathogens in ways that could make them more dangerous – was once largely confined to scientific journals and advisory boards.

 But now, amid mounting questions about whether the COVID-19 outbreak could have started with a lab leak, it’s spilled over into the halls of Congress.
 At issue is whether the benefits of such research outweigh the risks, and if so, how scientific institutions and governments should best regulate it.